This year, Litha falls on Wednesday, June 21, 2023 in the Northern Hemisphere.

 The positioning of the Earth during the Summer Solstice causes the sun’s light to hit the Tropic of Cancer at a 90 degree angle.
 The angle of the sun’s rays over the Earth at this time gives the North Pole 24 hours of sunlight, while the South Pole remains dark for 24 hours (signifying the Southern Hemisphere’s Winter Solstice).

 Litha marks the halfway point for the light half of the year.
 From this point on, the days will start to get shorter until we officially transition into the dark half of the year after Mabon at the autumnal equinox.

 For those who worship the God and the Goddess, Litha is the time when the Sun God is at his strongest.
-Other cultures worshipped deities during this time as well, including the Athenian Greeks who honored Athena with their midsummer festival Panathenaia, and the ancient Romans who honored Vesta during Vestalia.
+Other historical celebrations included the Athenian Greeks who honored Athena with their midsummer festival Panathenaia, and the ancient Romans who honored Vesta during Vestalia.
 Christians converted midsummer pagan celebrations to the Feast of St. John the Baptist.